Sustainable Development Goals

 Related ITTO contributions for the selected Sustainable Development Goal(s)

-No poverty Gender equality Responsible production and consumption Climate action Life on land Partnerships for the goalsProject PD 452/07 Rev. 5 (F) “Sustainable management of production forests at the More
+Responsible production and consumption Climate action Life on land Partnerships for the goalsIn a statement More

 Responsible production and consumption Life on land Partnerships for the goals

-Quality education Gender equality Industry, innovation and infrastructure Responsible production and consumption Climate action Life on land Partnerships for the goals
+No poverty Quality education Gender equality Decent work and economic growth Responsible production and consumption Climate action Life on land Partnerships for the goals